Working from home? You're not alone.

 Best Password Managers for Working Remotely

-When you're working remotely, between a variety of devices and locations, it can be difficult to keep track of all your account information, and keep it safe.
+When you're working remotely, between a variety of devices, locations and even remote access software, it can be difficult to keep track of all your account information, and keep it safe.
 In conjunction with a VPN, a password manager can make sure you are able to work securely.

 A password manager will automatically generate strong passwords for each of your accounts, while you only have to remember one central password.
 This means even if someone is able to hack your internet traffic through your home or public wifi (say, you forget to turn on your VPN) they won't have access to every account you own.
 You can also be notified as soon as any account is compromised.